Self reporting to the SRA

 What will happen next?

-If you are contemplating making a self report, we have the experience and expertise to help you decide whether or not to go ahead.
+If you are contemplating making a self report, we have the experience and expertise to help you decide whether to go ahead.
 We can also advise on presentation and what information you will need to provide.

 It is likely that your self report will trigger an investigation and in the most serious cases the possibility of an intervention.
 If you seek assistance early it can make all the difference to the outcome.